 Description

-Siffleur Falls stands out as one of the more accessible waterfall hikes in the Canadian Rockies, offering a rewarding adventure without the punishing elevation gains found on many mountain trails.
-Located in the Kootenay Plains area along the David Thompson Highway, this 19-kilometer out-and-back hike takes you through diverse terrain to a series of three impressive waterfalls carved into the limestone landscape.
+Siffleur Falls is one of the more rewarding waterfall hikes in the Canadian Rockies — long enough to feel like a genuine day out, but without the brutal elevation gain that defines so many mountain trails.
+Located in the Kootenay Plains area along the David Thompson Highway (Highway 11), this out-and-back trail in David Thompson Country leads through varied terrain to a series of three distinct waterfalls carved into the limestone landscape.
+The trailhead sits just off Highway 11, making it a natural stop for anyone exploring the David Thompson Corridor.

 The Three Waterfalls